Salton Sea

-The Salton Sea is a shallow, landlocked, highly saline body of water in Riverside and Imperial counties at the southern end of the U.S. state of California.
+The Salton Sea is a shallow, landlocked, highly saline endorheic lake in Riverside and Imperial counties in Southern California.
 It lies on the San Andreas Fault within the Salton Trough, which stretches to the Gulf of California in Mexico.
+The lake is about 15 by 35 mi at its widest and longest.
+A 2023 report put the surface area at 318 square miles (823.6 km2).
+The Salton Sea became a resort destination in the 20th century, but saw die-offs of fish and birds in the 1980s due to contamination from farm runoff, and clouds of toxic dust in the current century as evaporation exposed parts of the lake bed.

 Over millions of years, the Colorado River had flowed into the Imperial Valley and deposited alluvium (soil), creating fertile farmland, building up the terrain, and constantly moving its main course and river delta.
-For thousands of years, the river alternately flowed into the valley, or diverted around it, creating either a salt lake called Lake Cahuilla, or a dry desert basin, respectively.
-When the Colorado River flowed into the valley, the lake level depended on river flows and the balance between inflow and evaporative loss.
+For thousands of years, the river alternately flowed into the valley or diverted around it, creating either a salt lake called Lake Cahuilla or a dry desert basin, respectively.
 When the river diverted around the valley, the lake dried completely, as it did around 1580.
 Hundreds of archaeological sites have been found in this region, indicating possibly long-term Native American villages and temporary camps.